JarateKing/TF2-Hud-Reference/2-LISTS/Panellist.md

 ## CEconItemDetailsRichText
 "Rich text control that knows how to fill itself with information that describes a specific item definition."
+Derives from CRichTextWithScrollbarBorders.
 Parameter | Data Type | Info
 --------- | --------- | ----
 highlight_color | color